 - Hold your breath for four seconds.

-- Exhale for 4 seconds through your mouth.
+- Exhale for 4 seconds through your nose.

-- Then pause for four seconds before taking your next breath.
+- Then pause for four seconds before taking your next breath through your nose.
 Repeat the sequence at least 5 times in a row.

 You can do Box Breathing any time, anywhere.
 I have made it easier for you to keep track of time on the 4 seconds intervals by using this video timer: